reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 ### Atomic Commit
 Although using a proper style is a good practice, it's not enough.
 Discipline is crucial. **Our commits should be reasonably small and atomic**.

 If the commit consists of multiple changes that make the message too long or inefficient, it's good practice to **separate it into several commits**.
-In other words: you don't want to commit a change that changes too much.
+In other words: we don't want to commit a change that changes too much.

-If you commit two changes together, for example a bug fix and a minor refactoring, it might not cause a very long commit message, but it can cause some other problems.
+If we commit two changes together, for example a bug fix and a minor refactoring, it might not cause a very long commit message, but it can cause some other problems.

 Let's say the bug fix created some other bugs.
-In that case, you should roll back to your recent commit.
+In that case, we should roll back to our recent commit.
 It results in the loss of the refactoring as well.
 It's not efficient, and it's not atomic.

 ### Short and Unambiguous
-The message should describe what changes your commit makes to the behavior of the code, not what changed in the code.
+The message should describe what changes our commit makes to the behavior of the code, not what changed in the code.
 We can see what changed in the diff with the previous commit, so we don't need to repeat it in the commit message.
 But to understand what behavior changed, a commit message can be helpful.

 It should answer the question: **"What happens if the changes are applied?"**.
 If the answer can't be short, it might be because the commit is not atomic, and it's too much change in one commit.